What is Oscillator? Types and applications of Oscillator

 The concept of a simple oscillator circuit:

 As you see in the above figures a capacitor and an inductor are connected in parallel.
-Assume the capacitor is fully precharged, so now the capacitor starts discharging through the inductor and the electrical energy is storing into the inductor in form of the electromagnetic field.
+Assume the capacitor is fully precharged, so now the capacitor starts discharging through the inductor, and the electrical energy is stored into the inductor in the form of an electromagnetic field.
 When the capacitor is fully discharged there will be no current flow in the circuit.
 In this condition, the capacitor is fully discharged and the inductor is fully charged.

 You may have a question in your mind how long it runs?
 The inter-conversion of energy cannot continue forever because of energy losses.
 The energy loss will occur due to the resistance of the circuit.
 For this reason, the oscillation becomes decreasing and a time will come when the oscillation will be zero.